jrief/django-formset/docs/source/fieldsets.rst

 Example
 -------

-In this example we use two Forms nested in a FormCollection.
-Remeber, a Fieldset behaves exactly as a Form and can be used as a replacement, although with additional styling possibilities.
+In this example we use two forms nested in a ``FormCollection``.
+Remeber, a ``Fieldset`` behaves exactly as a ``Form`` instance and can be used as a replacement, although with additional styling possibilities.

 .. code-block:: python